alex3s/bebop_hacking/README.md

-# Parrot Bebop and Parrot Disco Drone Hacking
+# Parrot Bebop and Parrot Disco Drone

+These files can be used to convert flight data files from Parrot Disco drone to KML and CSV format.

 ## Shell Access